wgc-hackathon/reefer-raker-level-2/README.md

 Install development dependencies

-npm install
+`npm install`

 Run a local development server

-npm run dev
+`npm run dev`

-Open MCT is now running, and can be accessed by pointing a web browser at http://localhost:3000/
+Reefer Raker is now running, and can be accessed by pointing a web browser at http://localhost:3000/

 # Vue 3 + Typescript + Vite